andreaskarman/order-weight-woocommerce/README.txt

 The concepts of the plugin came from [this blog post](http://www.remicorson.com/store-and-display-woocommerce-order-total-weight/) by Remi Corson.

 = Author =
-This plugin is developed and maintained by [Andreas Karman](http://andreaskarman.se), [We Up North](http://wun.se).
+This plugin is developed and maintained by [Andreas Karman](http://andreaskarman.se).

 == Installation ==
 = Plugin requirements =

-* WordPress 4.3.0 or greater
+* WordPress 5.0 or greater
-* WooCommerce 2.4.0 or greater
+* WooCommerce 5.0.0 or greater

 = Automatic installation =